-- 1.1 A baseline study shall be conducted: - a. to compile a comprehensive inventory of heritage sites within the proposed project area, which include: - (i) all sites of archaeological interest (both terrestrial and marine); - (ii) all pre-1950 buildings and structures; - (iii) selected post-1950 buildings and structures of high architectural and historical significance and interest; and - (iv) cultural landscapes include places associated with historic event, activity, or person or exhibiting other cultural or aesthetic values, such as sacred religious sites, battlefields, a setting for buildings or structures of architectural or archaeological importance, historic field patterns, clan graves, old tracks, fung shui woodlands and ponds, and etc. - b. to identify the direct and indirect impacts on the heritage sites at the planning stage in order to avoid causing any negative effects.
-The impacts include the direct loss, destruction or disturbance of an element of cultural heritage, impact on its settings or impinging on its character through inappropriate sitting or design, potential damage to the physical fabric of archaeological remains, historic buildings or historic landscapes through air pollution, change of ground water level, vibration, ecological damage, new recreation or other daily needs to be caused by the new development.
-The impacts listed are merely to illustrate the range of potential impacts and not intended to be exhaustive. - 1.2 The baseline study shall also include a desk-top research and a field evaluation.

-1.3.
-Desk-top Research

-1.3.1 Desk-top research should be conducted to analyse, collect and collate the best available information.
-It shall include (if applicable) but not limited to:

-- a.
-List of declared monuments protected by the Antiquities and Monuments Ordinance (Chapter 53). - b.
-Graded historic buildings and sites. - c.
+- 1.1 A baseline study shall be conducted: - a. to compile a comprehensive inventory of heritage sites within the proposed project area, which include: - (i) all recorded sites of archaeological interest (both terrestrial and marine); - (ii) all declared monuments; - (iii) all proposed monuments; - (iv) all buildings/ structures/ sites graded or proposed to be graded by the Antiquities Advisory Board (AAB); - (v) Government historic sites identified by AMO; - (vi) buildings/ structures/ sites of high architectural / historical significance and interest which are not included in items (i) to (v) above. - (vii) cultural landscapes include places associated with historic event, activity, or person or exhibiting other cultural or aesthetic values, such as sacred religious sites, battlefields, a setting for buildings or structures of architectural or archaeological importance, historic field patterns, clan graves, old tracks, fung shui woodlands and ponds, and etc.

+- b. to identify the direct and indirect impacts on the heritage sites at the planning stage in order to avoid causing any negative effects.
+The impacts include the direct loss, destruction or disturbance of an element of cultural heritage, impact on its settings or impinging on its character through inappropriate sitting or design, potential damage to the physical fabric of archaeological remains and historic buildings/ structures/ sites through air pollution, change of ground water level, vibration, ecological damage, new recreation or other daily needs to be caused by the new development.
+The impacts listed are merely to illustrate the range of potential impacts and not intended to be exhaustive. - 1.2 The baseline study shall also include a desk-top research and a field evaluation. - 1.3.
+Desk-top Research - 1.3.1 Desk-top research should be conducted to analyse, collect and collate the best available information.
+It shall include (if applicable) but not limited to: - a.
+List of declared and proposed monuments protected by the Antiquities and Monuments Ordinance (Chapter 53). - b.
+Graded and proposed graded historic buildings/ structures/ sites. - c.
 Government historic sites identified by AMO. - d.
-Lists and archives kept in the Reference Library of AMO including sites of archaeological interest, declared monuments, proposed monuments, deemed monuments and recorded historical building & structures identified by AMO. - e.
+Lists and archives kept in the Reference Library of AMO including sites of archaeological interest, declared monuments, proposed monuments and recorded historic buildings/ structures/ sites identified by AMO. - e.
 Publications on local historical, architectural, anthropological, archaeological and other cultural studies, such as, Journals of the Royal Asiatic Society (Hong Kong Branch), Journals of the Hong Kong Archaeological Society, AMO Monograph Series and so forth. - f.
 Other unpublished papers, records, archival and historical documents through public libraries, archives, and the tertiary institutions, such as the Hong Kong Collection and libraries of the Department of Architecture of the University of Hong Kong and the Chinese University of Hong Kong, Public Records Office, photographic library of the Information Services Department and so forth. - g.
 Any other unpublished archaeological investigation and excavation reports kept by AMO. - h.
 Relevant information from AMO's website. - i.
-Historical documents in the Public Records Office, the Land Registry, District Lands Office, District Office and the Hong Kong Museum of History and so forth. - j.
+Historical documents in the Public Records Office, the Land Registry,

+District Lands Office, District Office and the Hong Kong Museum of History and so forth.

+- j.
 Cartographic and pictorial documents.
-Old and recent maps and aerial photos searched in the Map and Aerial Photo Library of the Lands Department. - k.
-Existing geological and topographic information (for archaeological desk-top research). - 1.
-Discussion with local informants.
+Old and recent maps and aerial photos searched in the Map and Aerial Photo Library of the Lands Department.

+- k.
+Existing geological and topographic information (for archaeological desk-top research).

+- 1. Discussion with local informants.

-1.4 Field Evaluation
+- 1.4 Field Evaluation

-1.4.1 General
+- 1.4.1 General